 Some teens try to lose weight by eating very little; cutting out whole groups of foods like foods with carbohydrates, or "carbs;" skipping meals; or fasting.
 These approaches to losing weight could be unhealthy because they may leave out important nutrients your body needs.
 In fact, unhealthy dieting could get in the way of trying to manage your weight because it may lead to a cycle of eating very little and then overeating because you get too hungry.
 Unhealthy dieting could also affect your mood and how you grow.

 Smoking, making yourself vomit, or using diet pills or laxatives to lose weight may also lead to health problems.
 If you make yourself vomit, or use diet pills or laxatives to control your weight, you could have signs of a serious eating disorder and should talk with your health care professional or another trusted adult right away.
-If you smoke, which increases your risk of heart disease, cancer, and other health problems, quit as soon as possible.
+If you smoke, which increases your risk of heart disease, cancer, and other health problems, quit smoking as soon as possible.

 If you think you need to lose weight, talk with a health care professional first.
 A doctor or dietitian may be able to tell you if you need to lose weight and how to do so in a healthy way.